-A formal review and evaluation of the RSE programme is undertaken annually by the Deputy Head Pastoral and Director of Wellbeing, Values and Skills to update and develop the teaching and learning.
+A thorough review and evaluation of the RSE programme is undertaken annually by the Deputy Head Pastoral and Head of PSHEE to update and develop the teaching and learning.
 Staff, students, parents and other members of the community may be part of the review process.
 The programme though, is constantly under review, with the inclusion of speakers when the opportunity arises, and the focus on topical issues.
 Evaluation takes place through analysis of student surveys undertaken frequently through the year.